 I view service as an integral part of faculty life, contributing to self-governing mechanisms in universities and within scientific disciplines, as well as in society.
 The following are highlights of my recent service adventures.

 At Penn State…From September 2014 to June 2015 I served as Interim Associate Dean for Graduate and Undergraduate Studies for the College of IST.
-I also serve on the Rock Ethics Institute Internal Advisory Board, am a member of the University’s Open Access Task Force, will serve as a faculty senator in 2017-2018.
+I also serve on the Rock Ethics Institute Internal Advisory Board, am a member of the University’s Open Access Task Force, and serve as a faculty senator for the 2017-2018 academic year.

 For science…From 2010-2012 I served as a Program Manager in the U.S. National Science Foundation, first in the Office of International Science and Engineering and next in the Office of Cyberinfrastructure.